Goooyi/swift_coco/README.md

 - [ ] `file_name` in the image name is named as absolute path since images can locate at different directories.

+## Notice

+coco format set category id=0 as `background` class.
+When training with [detectron2](https://github.com/facebookresearch/detectron2) framework, the totoal class param in your config should be set to total_class_num + 1(background class)

 ## Structure of coco format
 ```json